-Converter with oscillator characterized in that it comprises an input for connecting the phase through a first node to cathode of a first diode as well as to anode of a second diode, where the first diode has anode connected through a third node to anode of a third diode as well as to a first output, wherein cathode of a third diode is connected through a fourth node to the anode of a fourth diode as well as to neutral conductor or to a second phase as well as to a second output, wherein the fourth diode has an anode connected to a third output and through a second node to the cathode of the second diode, wherein parallelly to the second node and to the third node at least one oscillator circuit comprising a bifilar coil with a first winding and a second winding and at least one capacitor is connected.
-Another object of the invention is a system comprising a converter with oscillator and a load as well as a three-phase system.
+Converter with oscillator comprises an input for connecting the phase through a first node to cathode of a first diode and to anode of a second diode, where the first diode has anode connected through a third node to anode of a third diode and to a first output, wherein cathode of a third diode is connected through a fourth node to the anode of a fourth diode and to neutral conductor or to a second phase and to a second output, wherein the fourth diode has anode connected to a third output and through a second node to the cathode of the second diode, wherein parallelly to the second node and to the third node at least one oscillator circuit comprising a bifilar coil with a first winding and a second winding and a capacitor is connected.
+Also provided is a system comprising the converter and a three-phase system.